History & Staff

 Selena L. Shirk Polasky, Licensed Funeral Director

 Selena was born in March 1983 in Baltimore and was raised in Dundalk.
 She is the oldest of 3, having 1 younger brother and 1 younger sister.
 Selena graduated from Sparrows Point High School, Class of 2001.
 She received an Associate’s Degree in Mortuary Science in 2005 from Catonsville Community College.
-Selena currently resides in Essex with her husband Keith and their dog Rocky.
+Selena currently resides in Essex with her husband Keith.
 She enjoys spending time with her friends and family, shopping, traveling and dancing, which she danced professionally for 15 years.

 Tina Carrigan, Administrative Secretary